Tuesday, 30 December 2014

 • Availability of resources and factors of production: If all the factors of production are easily available to produce that commodity, you can increase the supply easily.

-• Nature of commodities: Perishable goods are more elastic as compared to more durable goods because of their preservation and maintenance from rot and destruction.
+• Nature of commodities: Perishable goods are more elastic as compared to durable goods because of their preservation and maintenance from rot and destruction.

-Tuesday 16 December 2014
+Tuesday, 16 December 2014

-Supply and Demand and factors affecting supply and demand
+Supply and Demand and Factors Affecting Supply and Demand

-Understanding Supply
+Understanding Supply and Demand

-As you already know, supply is the quantity available in market at a particular price that buyers may be willing to pay.
+As you already know, supply is the quantity available in the market at a particular price that buyers may be willing to pay.

 Definition of Supply

-Economically, supply can be defined as the quantity of any product that a seller offers for sale at a particular price at any particular time or in a given period of time.
-So, it is not the simple availability of commodities but the willingness of supplier to sell that matters.
+Economically, supply can be defined as the quantity of any product that a seller offers for sale at a particular price at a particular time or within a given period of time.

 Some of the important factors affecting supply are as follows:

 • Technology also plays some role in determining the supply.
-Use of advanced technology in production methods, facilitates increased production at reduced costs and thereby makes more supply available at reasonable prices.
+Use of advanced technology in production methods facilitates increased production at reduced costs and thereby makes more supply available at reasonable prices.

 • Government interference can also affect supply to a large extent.
 Government policies may restrict production and supply of certain products by banning those items or imposing heavy duties and taxes.